AlexGlezY/UAM_APPrende/README.md

 -Visual Studio Code
 -Nvm 12.8.0

 -use chrome browser and install redux, and react dev tool -install node modules client/root side "npm install" -client side digit "npm run build"
--"npm start" in root to run
+-"npm start" in roomt to run
 -use localhost:8080
 -to select svg image and upload it use the file named "granjav2.svg"